Anthony

 The invention belongs to the field of electronic paste and

-particularly relates to a method for preparing a ultrafine copper
+particularly relates to a method for preparing a ultrafine

-copper salt aqueous solution before the dispersing agent and the
+the copper salt aqueous solution before the dispersing agent and

-environmentally friendly and suitable for industrial production.
+nontoxic, environmentally friendly and suitable for industrial

-range and high purity.
+distribution range and high purity.

 Nano Antennas